dotnet/AspNetCore.Docs/api/autoapi/Microsoft/AspNet/DataProtection/SystemWeb/DataProtectionStartup/index.rst

 Summary
 -------

-Allows controlling the configuration of the ASP.NET 5 Data Protection system.
+Allows controlling the configuration of the ASP.NET Core 1.0 Data Protection system.